-People who have food addiction are unable to control their consumption of certain foods.
+People who have food addiction report that they are unable to control their consumption of certain foods.

-However, people don’t just get addicted to any food.
+However, people don’t just become addicted to any food.
 Some foods are much more likely to cause symptoms of addiction than others.

 They used the Yale Food Addiction Scale (YFAS) as a reference.
-This is the most commonly used tool to assess food addiction.
+It’s the most commonly used tool to assess food addiction.

-All participants got a list of 35 foods, both processed and unprocessed.
+All participants received a list of 35 foods, both processed and unprocessed.

-They rated how likely they were to experience problems with each of the 35 foods, on a scale from 1 (not at all addictive) to 7 (extremely addictive).
+They rated how likely they were to experience problems with each of the 35 foods, on a scale of 1 (not at all addictive) to 7 (extremely addictive).